 Taxes are based on millage rates set by local governments, with 10 mills being equal to 1%.
 The millage rate is multiplied by the value of the property to determine the dollar amount of the tax.
 County, city, and school districts are permitted to levy taxes at up to 10 mills each.

 Special districts, such as water management, can levy additional taxes, usually at under 2 mills.

 Property Tax Exemptions

 Florida offers several property tax exemptions that can help reduce your tax bill if you qualify for them.
 They include a homestead exemption of up to $50,000.
-Exemptions are also available for senior citizens over age 65 and for the disabled.
+Exemptions are also available for older adults over age 65 and for the disabled.

 Veterans can qualify for four different types of exemptions, and widows and widowers are entitled to a $500 exemption, provided that they haven't remarried and weren't divorced at the time of their ex-spouse's death.
 Homeowners who are legally blind are also entitled to a $500 exemption.

 Personal Income Tax

-Florida is one of only seven states that has no personal income tax.
+Florida is one of only seven states that have no personal income tax.
 The state tax on intangible assets, such as stocks, bonds, and mutual funds, was repealed in 2007, so this type of property is no longer taxed, either.

 State Corporate Taxes

 Estate and Inheritance Taxes

-There are no "death taxes" in Florida, either on the value of estates or on inheritances received by beneficiaries.
-The Florida estate tax was repealed effective December 31, 2004 and it cannot be reinstated.
+There are no "death taxes", otherwise known as inheritance taxes, in Florida on the value of estates or inheritances.
+The Florida estate tax was repealed effective Dec.
+31, 2004, and it cannot be reinstated.
 The state's constitution prohibits it.